ericfayhuynh/EDA-Project/README.md

+Project Title
+  "Enhancing Relevance and Ridership of Public Transportation in the United States: An Exploratory Data Analysis"

 Topic
-  Enhancing Relevance and Usage of Public Transportation in the United States: Strategies for Improving Accessibility, Efficiency, and Ridership
+  Public Transportation Enhancement

 Question
   1. How does public transportation ridership vary across different cities in the United States?